Collection Item Summary:

 Despite these unresolved issues, the impact of Lilienthal's aeronautical work upon the next generation of experimenters, the generation that would finally achieve heavier-than-air powered flight, was highly influential.
 With his pioneering aerodynamic research and his success in the air, Lilienthal had established a new starting point for anyone entering the field.
 Beyond his technical contributions, he sparked aeronautical advancement from a psychological point of view as well.
 He demonstrated unquestionably that gliding flight was possible.
 Granted, he was flying for only seconds at a time, but he was truly flying.
 Lilienthal's tentative trips through the air made headlines everywhere.
 Dramatic photographs showing Lilienthal soaring gracefully over hillsides appeared in newspapers and magazines the world over.
 The publicity made him quite a sensation in an age when, for most, human flight still seemed a distant possibility at best.
 This exposure and visible proof that a human being could actually fly contributed as much to spurring other experimenters forward as did Lilienthal's ground breaking aerodynamic research.
 He was a great inspiration to the Wright brothers in particular.
 They adopted his approach of glider experimentation and used his aerodynamic data as a starting point in their own research.

-The Lilienthal glider in the NASM collection was built by the German experimenter in 1894.
+The Lilienthal glider in the NASM collection was built by the German experimenter in late 1895, early 1896.
 It was purchased from Lilienthal by the American newspaper magnate William Randolph Hearst in the spring of 1896.
 Hearst sponsored test flights of the glider on a Long Island estate in April and May 1896 in an effort to create publicity and boost the circulation of his newspaper, the New York Journal.
 Harry Bodine, a New Jersey athlete, made most of the flights, although Journal reporters and other spectators were also allowed to test their skill.
 Flights as long as 115 m (375 ft) at altitudes of up to 15 m (50 ft) were made with the glider.
 Further flight testing, however, ceased after Lilienthal's death in August.